CirroBuild/FrostiDocs/docs/reference/sql/insert.md

 :::info

+- Using the lag and batch size parameters during `INSERT AS SELECT` statements is a convenient strategy to load and order large datasets from CSV in bulk.
+This strategy along with an example workflow is described in the [importing data guide](/docs/guides/importing-data).

 - More details on ingesting out-of-order data with context on _lag_ and uncommitted record count see the guide for [configuring commit lag of out-of-order data](/docs/guides/out-of-order-commit-lag)